miralyaser9/miralyaser9/README.md

 </p>

 - 🏢 I'm a Mobile Application Developer
-- 👨‍💻 As a Medical Informatics student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Medical Informatics Graduate, I'm constantly learning and exploring new technologies to improve my skills.